josetoribio/Spot-/README.md

 # Spot-
- Object Detection for Grounding navigational commands to linear temporal logic

 Image Fetch Uses Yolov8 for object detection, with this information we can bound a square around the detected object